UOM-EEE-EEEN11202/notes-part1/docs/chapters/programming_fundamentals/objects.rst

 Object basics
 -------------
-You can make an object by either: defining a *class* which has the code for the data and methods you want; or using *inheritance*, that is, using an existing *class* as a starting point and adding or removing functionally from this.
+You can make an object by either: defining a *class* which has the code for the data and methods you want; or using *inheritance*, that is, using an existing class as a starting point and adding or removing functionally from this.
 We'll see some examples of making classes in the labs, and won't so won't consider it more here.

+A class defines the general properties that an object can have.
+It's kind of like a template An *instance* is then one object that is made to that class template.
+We could have multiple instances of the same class, such as :python:`piece1_pos`, :python:`piece2_pos`.
+These instances will have the same methods that can be applied, but will be separate instances that can store different data.

-You use a method associated with an object, usually by having dot :python:`.` after the object name, and then the name of method you want to call.
+You use a method associated with an object, usually by having dot :python:`.` after the instance name, and then the name of method you want to call.
 In the above examples, you thus might have code along the lines of

 .. code-block:: python

-    piece1_pos.move("A",4)
+    piece1_pos.move("a",4)
     manchester_pos.find_population()

 Particularly in Python, lots of things are actually objects.
 For example, :ref:`lists <lists>` and :ref:`dictionaries <dictionaries>` are actually stored as objects, with methods to give them extra functionality.
 For example

 .. code-block:: python

-   piece1_pos_d = {"x": "A", "y": 3}
+   piece1_pos_d = {"x": "a", "y": 3}
    piece1_pos_d.keys()

 returns the keys that are used with the dictionary (:python:`"x"` and :python:`"y"` here).